NinaRocket/DRIVERkick/README.md

  <br>

-> ![2nd Feature: Card with edit button which uses React-ContentEditable and delete button](./rm-img/feature2.gif) 2nd feature: How info is put into User Dashboard card
+> ![2nd Feature: Card with edit button which uses React-ContentEditable and delete button](./rm-img/feature2.gif)
 - The user's information and vehicle data is pulled from the MongoDB database using RESTful api commands.
 Each vehicle is then mapped through, creating a uniformed card for each one, with a unique image background.
 The user can update their car's nickname and the owner name directly on the card.
 They can also delete any card they want.
 Lastly, each card takes the user to that vehicle's tracking dashboard, where they can track its mileage, oil changes and warranties.

 <br>